w3f/polkadot-spec/docs/chap-networking.md

 - **TCP/IP** with addresses in the form of `/ip4/1.2.3.4/tcp/30333` to establish a TCP connection and negotiate encryption and a multiplexing layer.

 - **WebSocket** with addresses in the form of `/ip4/1.2.3.4/tcp/30333/ws` to establish a TCP connection and negotiate the WebSocket protocol within the connection.
-Additionally, encryption and multiplexing layer is negotiated within the WebSocket connection.
+Additionally, the encryption and multiplexing layer are negotiated within the WebSocket connection.

 - **DNS** addresses in form of `/dns/example.com/tcp/30333` and `/dns/example.com/tcp/30333/ws`.